The Bell Family of Rushpool Hall, Skelton.

 His son, Charles Herbert Steavenson was a local Mine Manager.
 Details of his life, with much East Cleveland information can be read - Here.

-Please note that Christine has Copyright to these files and images and permission should be obtained before copying and showing elsewhere, especially for commercial purposes.
+Please note that Christine has Copyright to the above PDFs and the following images of the Bell family.
+Permission should be obtained before copying and showing elsewhere, especially for commercial purposes.

 With Christine's research assistance and that of my good friend, Owen Rooks, an old Skeltoner now living in Sunderland, I have attempted to make a timeline of events concerning the Bell family to